 spectral codes and experimental results from various plasma sources are included [RADIS-2018].

-Absorption and emission spectra of CO2 and CO for nonequilibrium calculations (see
+Absorption and emission spectra of CO2 and CO for non-LTE calculations (see

 Calculation of Rovibrational Energies of molecules.